Tijmenvermeij/SSLIP/README.md

 The **SSLIP** methodology and plotting functionalities are highlighted in a series of [example scripts](https://github.com/Tijmenvermeij/SSLIP#examples) that showcase how the functions work and what their output comprises.

+Recently, this work was presented at the annual MTEX Workshop, see a recorded video [*here*](https://www.youtube.com/watch?v=xjNWsHeHnlA).

 Please report any bugs you encounter.

 # Authors